spacebetween/spacebetween.github.io/_posts/2016-02-16-looking-for-a-front-end-developer.md

 We believe that to achieve brilliance, you need a brilliant team.
 We're looking for a front-end developer who's ready to grow with our business.
 Working closely with every member of the Space Between team, this role comes with room to learn and teach.

-Our current tech bread and butter consists of; Angular.JS, Azure, AWS, .NET, Umbraco, Git not forgetting JavaScript, HTML & CSS.
+Our current tech bread and butter consists of: Angular.JS, Azure, AWS, .NET, Umbraco, Git not forgetting JavaScript, HTML & CSS.

 We're up for using the best tech to solve the problem, so we're all for hearing what you've been working with.